Alexander-Nasuta/gymcts/README.md

 - mark the `tests` folder as test root (by right-clicking on the folder and selecting `Mark Directory as` -> `Test Sources Root`)
 - mark the `resources` folder as resources root (by right-clicking on the folder and selecting `Mark Directory as` -> `Resources Root`)

-at the end your project structure should look like this:

-todo

 ### Create a Virtual Environment (optional)